 How to reheat these corn fritters

-Here are some options for reheating the fritters from chilled (fridge) temperature.
-You will need to add a little bit of extra time if reheating from frozen.
+Here are some options for reheating the fritters from chilled (fridge) temperatures.
+You will need to add extra time if reheating from frozen.

 - Pan fry – pan fry for 3 minutes on each side with a teaspoon or two of olive oil (just enough so they don’t stick).

-- Oven – pop the fritters in the oven on a low temperature (160C/320F) on a lined baking tray until they heat through.
+- Oven – pop the fritters in the oven at a low temperature (160C/320F) on a lined baking tray until they heat through.

 Serving suggestions